 In 2011, the emerging operating systems, especially Android and Microsoft's Windows Phone 7, were expected to gain in usage.
 Microsoft has attempted to stimulate developer interest in its platform by offering incentives to programmers to create pre-release applications.
 Microsoft has also invested considerable resources in marketing its new product, especially by encouraging favorable reports by technology reviewers.
-A breakdown of the projected app developer support for 2011 is shown in Table 7 (Appendix)(State of the app industry 2010 (report), 2010):
+A breakdown of the projected app developer support for 2011 is shown in Figure 639:

-Finally, a chart showing publishers' expectations of revenue increases for the mobile app industry between 2010 and 2011 is presented in Table 8 (Appendix).
-Clearly, most publishers were highly optimistic about the industry; with 31% believing revenues would more than double, and 17% predicting revenues would increase by at least 50 (State of the app industry 2010 (report), 2010).
+Finally, a chart showing publishers' expectations of revenue increases for the mobile app industry between 2010 and 2011 is presented in Figure 7.
+Clearly, most publishers were highly optimistic about the industry; with 31% believing revenues would more than double, and 17% predicting revenues would increase by at least 50^{40} .